Chapter 3: The Doctoral Degree

 Following a successful final examination and approval of the final form of the dissertation by the examining committee, the candidate shall submit an electronic dissertation to the Dean of the Graduate School by the required deadlines associated with the commencement at which the degree is to be conferred.

-The outside chair, as the representative of the Graduate School, is responsible for conducting the final examination in an orderly manner, evaluating it as a test of the candidate's expertise, submitting the final examination ballot, and making other reports as appropriate or required.
-As a member of the examining committee, the outside chair also has the right and the responsibility to evaluate the candidate's performance and to cast a vote.
-The outside chair is responsible for returning the signed ballot and evaluation form to the Graduate School immediately after the oral examination.
+The supervisory committee takes on the role of the examining committee for the final examination.
+The major professor or a co-major professor, as the representative of the Graduate School, is responsible for conducting the final examination in an orderly manner, evaluating it as a test of the candidate's expertise, submitting the final examination ballot, and making other reports as appropriate or required.
+The major professor or a co-major professor is responsible for returning the signed ballot and evaluation form to the Graduate School immediately after the oral examination.

-At least 3/4 of the supervisory committee, which does not include the outside chair, must sign the ETDR ballot before the ETDR ballot can be processed and the dissertation can be submitted to K-REX and ProQuest.
+At least 3/4 of the supervisory committee must sign the ETDR ballot before the ETDR ballot can be processed and the dissertation can be submitted to K-REX and ProQuest.

 The major professor is responsible for submitting the ETDR ballot to the Graduate School.
-By submitting the signed ETDR ballot, the major professor indicates that he/she has reviewed and approved the final PDF file for electronic submission.
+By submitting the signed ETDR ballot, the major professor indicates that they have reviewed and approved the final PDF file for electronic submission.

 The responsibilities of the examining committee are:

 3. After the dissertation is deemed in an acceptable form, an oral examination at which the candidate presents and defends the dissertation is scheduled.
 All members of the examining committee (or substitutes appointed by the Dean of the Graduate School) are expected to be present throughout the examination.
-At least three-fourths of the examining committee including substitutes appointed by the Dean of the Graduate School must approve the candidate's performance before he or she is deemed to have passed.
-A refusal to vote by the chairperson or any other member of the examining committee shall be recorded as a negative vote.
-With the permission of at least three-fourths of the committee, a failed oral examination may be retaken but no sooner than three months from the date of the failure.
+At least 3/4 of the examining committee including substitutes appointed by the Dean of the Graduate School must approve the candidate's performance before they are deemed to have passed.
+A refusal to vote by any member of the examining committee shall be recorded as a negative vote.
+With the permission of at least 3/4 of the committee, a failed oral examination may be retaken but no sooner than three months from the date of the failure.

 Normally the oral examination will be open to the public.
 All or part of the exam may be closed at the request of the major professor with only the committee, candidate and others approved by the major professor, attending the exam.
 Such a request with a justification for the examination not to be open, such as presentation of data on a pending patent or confidential materials based on existing contract, must be received by the Graduate School before the exam is scheduled and must be approved by the Dean of the Graduate School.

 The final oral examination may be taken when the student has completed the program of study and satisfied all other program requirements.
 All Final examinations must be given on the Manhattan campus and scheduled at least two weeks in advance with the exception of doctoral students completing their degrees via distance or hybrid delivery.
-Preference is for the doctoral students completing online doctoral program to complete their final examination on the Manhattan campus.
+Preference is for the doctoral students completing online doctoral programs to complete their final examination on the Manhattan campus.
 However, arrangements can be made for the doctoral student and the supervisory committee to conduct the defense via video conference.
 The student must work with the major professor and graduate program director to arrange a physical location for the on-campus faculty members and the public to view the video dissertation presentation.
 Separate video conference meetings should be scheduled for the open defense and supervisory committee deliberations.
-The outside chair and on-campus faculty members should participate in the same location.
-The outside chair will be responsible for obtaining signatures on the ballot from all committee members.
-Committee members should sign the ballot and return the scanned copy to the outside chair or provide their vote via email.
+The major professor or co-major professors and on-campus faculty members should participate in the same location.
+The major professor or a co-major professor will be responsible for obtaining signatures on the ballot from all committee members.
+Committee members should sign the ballot and return the scanned copy to the major professor or a co-major professor or provide their vote via email.
 The original ballot with committee members’ signatures and the scanned ballots or email message should be delivered to the Graduate School.

 ** Special restrictions apply to visiting, part-time, adjunct, or emeritus faculty and to graduate faculty associates.
 See Chapter 5, Section D.